googleapis/google-auth-library-php/README.md

 [secure your IAP app with signed headers](https://cloud.google.com/iap/docs/signed-headers-howto).

 #### Call using a specific JSON key
-If you want to use a specific JSON key instead of using `GOOGLE_APPLICATION_CREDENTIALS` environment variable, You can do this:
+If you want to use a specific JSON key instead of using `GOOGLE_APPLICATION_CREDENTIALS` environment variable, you can do this:

 ```php